-Revenues from residential collection decreased \$1.3 million in 2013 and increased \$738,000 in 2012.
-There was no revenue rate increase in 2013 but an average revenue increase of 2.8% in 2012.
-Residential collection revenues were down in 2013 due to customers downsizing their garbage containers during the Every-Other-Week (EOW) collection implementation.
+Revenues from residential collection decreased \$809,000 in 2014 and \$1.3 million in 2013.
+There was no revenue rate increase in 2014 and 2013.
+Residential collection revenues were down in 2014 due to customers downsizing their garbage containers during the first year of Every-Other-Week (EOW) collection implementation.